seanriordan08/visitcrcc/README.md

 ### create local db
 NOTE: Run this on both local and prod, sometimes the mysql2 adapter version needs to be held back due to edge-rails
-NOTE: If `PID not found` error occurs, be sure to check local `/usr/local/var/mysql` and ensure *.pid filenames match the current user name.
+NOTE: If `PID not found` error occurs, be sure to check local `/usr/local/var/mysql` and ensure *.pid filenames match the current user name. (ie. if user name is `Seans-MBP`, then pid should be: `Seans-MBP.PK5001Z.pid`)
 local: bin/rake db:create

 ### if using basic ansible provisioner